 Upon submission of a request, CA consumers will receive an initial response confirming receipt within 10 days.
 A full response will be provided to CA consumers within 45 days (unless an extension of up to 45 additional days is requested, upon which the consumer will receive notice and an explanation for the extension).

 Please note that BridgeTrust is taking advantage of the exemption within the CCPA for data collected pursuant to the Gramm-Leach-Bliley Act (GLBA).
 This enables us to best protect the security of our clients when responding to requests.
 Data provided pursuant to GLBA is often highly sensitive Personal Information, including financial data, that could lead to identity theft should it land in the wrong hands.
-We will continue to provide access to sensitive financial data only through our established, secure mechanisms to obtain that information such as online or mobile banking, or visiting a branch.
 Therefore, specific pieces of data collected pursuant to GLBA will not be provided through the Consumer Rights Access Request Portal.